High Middle Ages: Heretical movements

 Christian heresies existed in Europe before the 11th century but only in small numbers and of local character: in most cases, a rogue priest, or a village returning to pagan traditions.
-Beginning in the 11th century, however mass-movement heresies appeared.
+However, beginning in the 11th century, mass-movement heresies appeared.
 The roots of this can be partially sought in the rise of urban cities, free merchants, and a new money-based economy.
 The rural values of monasticism held little appeal to urban people who began to form sects more in tune with urban culture.
 The first large-scale heretical movements in Western Europe originated in the newly urbanized areas such as southern France and northern Italy and were probably influenced by the Bogomils and other dualist movements.
-These heresies were on a scale the Catholic Church had never seen before; the response was one of elimination for some (such as the Cathars), and acceptance and integration of others (such as the veneration of Francis of Assisi, the son of an urban merchant who renounced money).
+These heresies were on a scale the Catholic Church had never seen before and as such the response was one of elimination for some (such as the Cathars).
+Some Catholic monastic leaders, such as Francis of Assisi, the founder of the Franciscans, had to be recognized directly by the Pope so as not to be confused with actual heretical movements such as the Waldensians.

 Cathars

 Catharism was a movement with Gnostic elements that originated around the middle of the 10th century, branded by the contemporary Roman Catholic Church as heretical.
 It existed throughout much of Western Europe, but its origination was in Languedoc and surrounding areas in southern France.

 The name Cathar stems from Greek katharos, "pure".
 One of the first recorded uses is Eckbert von Schönau who wrote on heretics from Cologne in 1181: "Hos nostra Germania catharos appellat." ([In] our Germany [one] calls these [people] "Cathars".)

 The Cathars are also called Albigensians.
 This name originates from the end of the 12th century, and was used by the chronicler Geoffroy du Breuil of Vigeois in 1181.
 The name refers to the southern town of Albi (the ancient Albiga).
 The designation is hardly exact, for the centre was at Toulouse and in the neighbouring districts.

 The Albigensians were strong in southern France, northern Italy, and the southwestern Holy Roman Empire.

-The Bogomils were strong in the Balkans, and became the official religion supported by the Bosnian kings.
+The Bogomils were strong in the Southeastern Europe, and became the official religion supported by the Bosnian kings.